zdzielinski/kube-context.sh/README.md

 If you prefer to use a directory other than `~/.kube/contexts`, you may specify this when sourcing `kube-context.sh`:

-Note: Your user must have permissions to either create this directory, or it must already exist and your user must be able to access it.
+Note: Your user must have permissions to create this directory, or it must already exist and your user must be able to access it.

 ```
 ➜  ~ cat ~/.zshrc